iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::depot::max_total_wal_size

     The maximum size, in bytes, of the write-ahead log.
+This setting only applies to RocksDB.

 .. describe:: local::depot::metadata_mem_budget

     An integer representing the approximate amount of memory (RAM) that should be dedicated to the management of metadata.
+This setting only applies to RocksDB.

 .. describe:: local::depot::data_cache

     An integer representing the apporximate amount of memory (RAM) that should be used for caching data blocks.
+This setting only applies to RocksDB.

 .. describe:: local::depot::threads

     An integer representing the number of threads dedicated to the persistence layer.
+This setting only applies to RocksDB.

 .. describe:: local::depot::hi_threads

     An integer representing the number of high-priority threads dedicated to the persistence layer, in addition to the normal priority threads.
+This setting only applies to RocksDB.

 .. describe:: local::depot::max_open_files

     An integer representing the maximum number of files to keep open at a time.
+This setting only applies to RocksDB.

 .. describe:: local::user::license_file